vg11072001/Python-programming/DSA Python/Readme.md

   * One of the most common applications of backtracking is in the evaluation of moves for strategy games like chess.
 We will look at a much simpler game, tic-tac-toe, and see how a backtracking strategy can be used to ensure that we can never lose the game.
   * Maze
      - ![maze](Maze.png)
+  * You can use backtracking when you need to find all or some solutions to a problem that meets certain constraints, and the search space is too large or complex to use brute force or greedy methods.
+Backtracking is useful when:
+    * The problem involves exploring multiple possibilities
+    * You need to find all solutions or the best solution under constraints
+    * Choices must be made in sequence, and each choice depends on previous ones
+    * The solution to a problem does not have a time limit
+  * Backtracking is not regarded as an optimal problem-solving technique.
+It's not efficient for problems that have many solutions or require a lot of backtracking steps.
+In such cases, you may need to use other techniques.
+  * Backtracking can be used to solve problems such as Sudoku, N-queens, subset sum, and Hamiltonian cycle.

 #### Problem Space of Permutations, Combinations, and Subsets